Rocket-CDS/Documentation/AppThemes/InstallingAppThemes.md

 **The first thing you need to do is download AppThemes.**

 AppThemes are content blocks used to create websites.
 In the Rocket Admin you can download the default AppThemes.
+A default set of Appthemes has been made using W3.CSS, called "AppThemes-W3-CSS".  https://github.com/Rocket-CDS/AppThemes-W3-CSS

 ### Step 1